devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 * **Bearer token**

-Provide your kubernetes cluster’s Bearer token for authentication purposes so that the Devtron tool will be able to talk to your kubernetes cluster and can deploy your application in your kubernetes cluster.Generate the admin token to add the cluster on devtron by running the following command.
+Provide your Kubernetes cluster’s Bearer token for authentication purposes so that the Devtron tool will be able to talk to your Kubernetes cluster and can deploy your application in your Kubernetes cluster.
+Generate the admin token to add the cluster on Devtron by running the following command.
 Please ensure that you have kubectl and jq installed on the bastion that you’re running the command.

 ```bash
 curl -O https://raw.githubusercontent.com/devtron-labs/utilities/main/kubeconfig-exporter/kubernetes_export_sa.sh && bash kubernetes_export_sa.sh cd-user devtroncd https://raw.githubusercontent.com/devtron-labs/utilities/main/kubeconfig-exporter/clusterrole.yaml